w3f/polkadot-spec/docs/chapter-anv.md

 Received candidates submitted by collators and must have its validity verified by the assigned Polkadot validators.
 For each candidate to be valid, the validator must successfully verify the following conditions in the following order:

-1. The candidate does not exceed any parameters in the persisted validation data ([Definition 227](chap-runtime-api#defn-persisted-validation-data)).
+1. The candidate does not exceed any parameters in the persisted validation data ([Definition -def-num-ref-](chap-runtime-api#defn-persisted-validation-data)).

 2. The signature of the collator is valid.

 3. Validate the candidate by executing the parachain Runtime ([Section 8.3.1](chapter-anv#sect-parachain-runtime)).

-If all steps are valid, the Polkadot validator must create the necessary candidate commitments ([Definition 107](chapter-anv#defn-candidate-commitments)) and submit the appropriate statement for each candidate ([Section 8.2.1](chapter-anv#sect-candidate-statements)).
+If all steps are valid, the Polkadot validator must create the necessary candidate commitments ([Definition -def-num-ref-](chapter-anv#defn-candidate-commitments)) and submit the appropriate statement for each candidate ([Section 8.2.1](chapter-anv#sect-candidate-statements)).

 ### 8.3.1.
 Parachain Runtime {#sect-parachain-runtime}

 Parachain Runtimes are stored in the relay chain state, and can either be fetched by the parachain Id or the Runtime hash via the relay chain Runtime API as described in [Section C.9.7](chap-runtime-api#sect-rt-api-validation-code) and [Section C.9.8](chap-runtime-api#sect-rt-api-validation-code-by-hash) respectively.
 The retrieved parachain Runtime might need to be decompressed based on the magic identifier as described in [Section 8.3.2](chapter-anv#sect-runtime-compression).

-In order to validate a parachain block, the Polkadot validator must prepare the validation parameters ([Definition 108](chapter-anv#defn-validation-parameters)), then use its local Wasm execution environment ([Section 2.6.3](chap-state#sect-code-executor)) to execute the validate_block parachain Runtime API by passing on the validation parameters as an argument.
-The parachain Runtime function returns the validation result ([Definition 109](chapter-anv#defn-validation-result)).
+In order to validate a parachain block, the Polkadot validator must prepare the validation parameters ([Definition -def-num-ref-](chapter-anv#defn-validation-parameters)), then use its local Wasm execution environment ([Section 2.6.3](chap-state#sect-code-executor)) to execute the validate_block parachain Runtime API by passing on the validation parameters as an argument.
+The parachain Runtime function returns the validation result ([Definition -def-num-ref-](chapter-anv#defn-validation-result)).

 ###### Definition -def-num- Validation Parameters {#defn-validation-parameters}